Moving Backups to Capacity Tier

 Such backup files (without data blocks) will remain on the performance extents and will also be replicated to the capacity extent.

-Having a copy of such dummy files on your performance extents allows you to:
+Having a copy of the dummy files on your performance extents allows you to:

-- Download back to the performance extents the data that has been moved to the capacity extent, as described in Data Download.
+- Download back to the performance extents the data that has been moved to the capacity extent, as described in Downloading Data from Capacity Tier.

-- Restore data back to production servers, to Azure or Amazon EC2 cloud platforms or to your virtual machine, as described in Data Restore.
+- Restore data back to production servers, to Azure or Amazon EC2 cloud platforms or to your virtual machine, as described in Restore from Capacity Tier.

 In this example, there is a scale-out backup repository and an object storage repository in the same scale-out backup repository.